The Vales Point solar facility is expected to generate enough renewable energy to power 15,000 homes.

 Because of the size of the project, the proposal is classified as State Significant Development (SSD) under Part 4 of the Environment Planning and Assessment Act (1979).
 SSDs are major projects which require approval from the Minister for Planning and Environment.

-This involves significant environmental assessments to consider the impact of the proposal as well as community consultation and stakeholder engagement.
 Delta will work with key stakeholders to develop a project that meets community expectations and achieves a long term sustainable outcome for future electricity generation in the local area.